 In this tutorial, we will show you how to install Munin on Ubuntu 14.04.
 For those of you who didn’t know, Munin is a free and open-source networked resource monitoring tool.
-It offers to monitor and alerting services for servers, switches, applications, and services.
+It offers monitoring and alerting services for servers, switches, applications, and services.
 Munin uses the RRDtool to create graphs that are accessible over a web browser.
 Also, Munin can be configured to send alerts when some service/application, etc. is not working and Munin will automatically send an additional email alert once the problem has been resolved.

 This article assumes you have at least basic knowledge of Linux, know how to use the shell, and most importantly, you host your site on your own VPS.
 The installation is quite simple.
-I will show you through the step-by-step installation of Munin on the ubuntu 14.04 server.
+I will show you the step-by-step installation of Munin on the ubuntu 14.04 server.

 Install Munin on Ubuntu 14.04

 Step 1.
 First, make sure that all your system packages are up-to-date by running the following

 Step 2.
 Install Apache which is available from the Ubuntu repositories.

 Install Munin and extra plugins using the following command:

 Step 4.
 Configuring Apache webserver.

 Next, you will be editing Munin’s apache configuration file to point apache in the right direction when you request the monitoring information:

 mv /etc/munin/apache.conf /etc/munin/apache.conf.bak